semantic-dataspace/semantic-schemas/schemas/specimen/PMDCo/README.md

 ## Schema composition

+Schema composition means this schema formally depends on another schema to describe one of its sub-objects.
+The chemical composition of a specimen is complex enough to deserve its own schema and validation rules; rather than duplicating that logic here, this schema delegates to it.

-This schema references the chemical-composition schema via JSON Schema `$ref`:
+This dependency is declared via JSON Schema `$ref`:

 ```yaml
 has_composition: